tvaucher/hogwild-multicore/README.md

 - `-l` or `--lock` Use a lock version of Lock-free Hogwild to avoid concurrent update
 - `-n` or `--niter` To select the number of iterations of SGD *default : 400*
 - `-p` or `--process` To select the number of process to run onto *default : os.cpu_count*
+- `-v`or `--verbose` To show the train and accuracy loss at train time
+- `--notest` To run only the training step and not load the test set / compute test accuracy